Pesticides - Re-entry Interval

 Recognizing symptoms of pesticide exposure helps you to know to leave the area immediately and to begin first aid treatment if required.
 For a list of health effects, please see the OSH Answers document Pesticides - Health Effects.

 Some health effects can be vague and be confused with other illnesses such as flu, excess heat, or food poisoning.
 Be aware that symptoms may appear within a few minutes of exposure or may not be evident for hours.
 Use the "buddy system" and keep an eye on your co-workers as well.
 If anyone is acting or feeling unusual, or showing signs of health effects, see a doctor and call your local Poison Control Centre.

 If you notice symptoms in yourself or a co-worker:

 - Leave the area immediately.
 Find out what pesticide had been applied.

 - Get medical help.
-Take any information you have about the pesticide (e.g., bring the label or container) to the doctor or hospital.
+Take any information you have about the pesticide (e.g., bring a clear picture of the label or container) to the doctor or hospital.

 - If exposure happens on the job, report your condition to your supervisor immediately.